-ADVANCED MISD INTERDISCIPLINARY STUDIES AND

-MENTORING (ISM) allows students an opportunity to explore fields of study outside the offered high-school courses.
-Students who want to register for ISM go through a selection and application process the spring of their 10th or 11th grade year.
-Once approved by the ISM Committee, students select careers or topics of study.
-They develop a research portfolio that has a collection of resources including interviews and observations with people who work in their chosen topic field.
+ADVANCED INTERDISCIPLINARY ADVANCED MISD INTERDISCIPLINARY STUDIES AND STUDIES AND MENTORING (ISM) MENTORING (ISM) allows students an opportunity to explore fields of Grade Placement: 11-12 study outside the offered high-school courses.
+Students who want to Course #: 16901 (First year) Level: II register for ISM go through a selection and application process the spring Course #: 0901 (Second year) Level: II of their 10 th or 11 th grade year.
+Once approved by the ISM Committee, Prerequisite: Application students select careers or topics of study.
+They develop a research Credit: 1 unit portfolio that has a collection of resources including interviews and observations with people who work in their chosen topic field.
 Students work on time management, communication, goal setting, and presentation skills.
 Second semester, they work with mentors on a regular basis to gain real-world experience.
 Students are expected to generate original ideas, participate in extensive research, complete a written analysis of their research, and design original products or innovative performances.
 Students are expected to make formal presentations of their projects before professionals in that field.
 A student in the ISM program may be eligible to receive embedded credit for the course Communication Applications.
 See the course description on p.
-34 and/or the counselor for more information.
+32 and/or the counselor for more information.